 While no amount of money can erase the effects of the car accident, receiving fair compensation for your damages can provide you with financial peace of mind.

-Through years of experience, we have built a network of investigators and experts who preserve and gather the evidence required to prove your personal injury claim.
+Through years of experience, we have built a network of investigators and experts who preserve and gather the evidence required to prove even the most complex personal injury claims.

-I deploy all resources necessary to protect your rights against insurance companies, their adjusters, and attorneys who seek to settle your car accident claim as quickly as possible for the least amount of money as possible.
-Call our accident lawyer at (888) 394 1174 for a free consultation.
+Michael Waks will deploy all resources necessary to protect your rights against insurance companies, their adjusters, and attorneys who seek to settle your claim as quickly as possible for the least amount of money as possible.
+Call (888) 394-1174 for a free consultation.

-Common Reasons for Car Accidents in Long Beach
+Common Reasons for Auto Accidents in Long Beach

-Long Beach has many high-risk areas for car accidents with 3 major Interstates: I-710, I-505 and I-605 in its borders.
-An area to avoid during rush hour is the West Side of Long Beach as many collisions happen here.
+Long Beach has many high-risk areas for auto accidents with three major Interstates: I-710, I-505 and I-605 in its borders.
+An area to avoid during rush hour is the West Side of Long Beach as many collisions happen there.
 Be particularly cautious on I-605 near I-405.

-Unfortunately, as the roads in Long Beach have become more congested, the number of serious and fatal car crash has increased.
-Although insurance companies argue it is impossible to sustain severe injuries in a low-impact accident, even a minor auto accident can result in serious injuries for the driver and passengers.
-Over the past three decades, I have represented injury victims who were involved in all types of car accidents including head-on collisions, rear-end collisions, low-impact accidents and vehicle rollovers.
+Unfortunately, as the roads in the city have become more congested, the number of serious and fatal car crashes has increased.
+Although insurance companies sometimes argue it is impossible to sustain severe injuries in a low-impact accident, even a minor collision can result in serious injuries for the driver and passengers.
+Over the past three decades, Michael Waks has represented injury victims who were involved in all types of car accidents including head-on collisions, rear-end collisions, low-impact wrecks, and vehicle rollovers.

 Common causes of car accidents in Long Beach include: